Netanyahu’s bait: Why Israel might have killed Hamas leaders in Beirut now

 The assassinations bear the marks of an Israeli operation.
 But the timing might also be about Israeli domestic politics.

-The killing of top Hamas officials in an Israeli missile strike in Beirut on Tuesday resounded across the Middle East.
-Although many people are being killed every day for nearly three months now, the latest targeted killing sent shockwaves, opening old wounds and setting off fears of an escalation of the conflict.
+The killing of top Hamas officials in what is alleged to be an Israeli attack in Beirut on Tuesday resounded across the Middle East.
+Although hundreds of people are being killed every day for nearly three months now, the latest targeted killing sent shockwaves, opening old wounds and setting off fears of an escalation of the conflict.

-The victims of the surgical strike included senior Hamas leaders.
+The victims of the attack included senior Hamas leaders.
 The most prominent was Saleh al-Arouri, a former leader of the Qassam Brigades and member of the political bureau of Hamas who coordinated the group’s military and political activities outside the Gaza Strip, gathering political and financial support.
 A native of the West Bank, al-Arouri was reportedly one of the most popular Hamas leaders in the Fatah-led parts of Palestine, and his reputation might have grown after October 7.

 Keep readinglist of 4 items